Did you know that polluting our environment can be a crime?

 Many of the things that Texans have done for generations, such as dumping their trash at un-permitted locations, throwing away old car batteries, and dumping used motor oil behind the garage, are crimes that can carry a fine and even a jail sentence.
 Although these acts have always been harmful to the environment and many have been crimes for a very long time, they were not considered serious crimes in the past.

 However, we now have a greater understanding of the extent and duration of the harm these activities have on the environment.
-This greater understanding, along with the increase in the population and the amount of people engaging in these type of activities, has made it necessary to aggressively investigate and prosecute these types of environmental crimes.
+This greater understanding, along with the increase in the population and the number of people engaging in these types of activities, has made it necessary to aggressively investigate and prosecute these types of environmental crimes.

 Common crimes committed by everyday citizens include intentionally dumping used oil, dumping litter and trash, and discarding lead-acid “car” batteries.

 The punishment: A fine between 1,000 and $50,000 and up to five years of imprisonment for each day the violation has occurred.